Is Doggie Day Care Right for Your Dog?

 - Dogs will be dogs—they love to play rough with others, which can lead to injuries.
 Dogs love to play rough and tumble!
 Injuries may include fractured bones, nicks and scrapes, bites, eye problems, etc.

-- Being in a large group may make your dog more prone to disease and illness.
+- Being in a large group may make your dog more prone to stress, disease, and illness.
 While most facilities will require proof of vaccinations, you pup could still pick up illnesses such as kennel cough, warts, fleas and even ticks.

 These are some of the doggy day care pros and cons you’ll find when researching a facility for your dog!